rlahey/recycle-it/notes.md

 - new branch:
 - do an item form
-- create a table and model file for the form
+- create a table and model file for the user
 - create a router file for the form
 - see item list on bin show page
 - be able to delete items from bin